Siege of Krujë (1466–1467): Skanderbeg in Rome

 Skanderbeg's view of the situation worsened with news coming from Albania, which strengthened his opinion that his time in Italy was becoming more and more irrational.
 His pessimism grew once he found out that Venice was now pressuring Paul into refusing Skanderbeg aid since they wished to put an end to the war and capitulate Krujë.
 During the first days of February, news arrived from the Republic of Ragusa that the campaign was nearing its end and that if the necessary actions were not brought up to speed, Albania would fall along with Venice's possessions.
 Skanderbeg's requests for proper aid were continually rejected on the basis that Italy's peace must first be secured and instead Paul ordered Ferdinand to award to Skanderbeg what tribute would have been given to Rome.
-Skanderbeg lost all hope and decided to return to Albania before pleas from several cardinals convinced to stay, offering aid from their own pockets and hope in persuading Paul.
+Skanderbeg lost all hope and decided to return to Albania before pleas from several cardinals convinced him to stay, offering aid from their own pockets and hope in persuading Paul.
 A third consistory was convened on 13 February 1467 which, like the other two, came to nothing regarding aid to Skanderbeg.
 Skanderbeg thus began his departure from Rome.
 Paul met with Skanderbeg and gave him the authority to pull 7,500 ducats from Ferdinand's aforementioned tribute to Rome.
 This amount had not been gathered, however, and Paul thus offered Skanderbeg 2,300 ducats.
 Skanderbeg departed from Rome on 14 February and soon received news from Albania: the war was nearing its end and needed Skanderbeg to return; an Ottoman force sent to defeat the League of Lezhë definitively, however, had been defeated.
 He met with Giosafat Barbaro in Scutari, the Venetian provveditore in Albania Veneta, where he gathered help from Venetian nobles.